Baby Sleep Habits: The Good and The Better

 Better Habit: Switch the order of your bedtime routine so feeding is not the last thing your baby does as they drift off.

 Babies are born pattern-seekers.
-While it is natural for a newborn to fall asleep while feeding, it can become a habitual association that baby requires in order to sleep.
+While it is natural for a newborn to fall asleep while feeding, it can become a habitual association that a baby requires in order to sleep.
 To loosen this connection, provide just a little bit of separation between feeding and sleep.
-At first this might mean just watching your baby as he or she starts to drift off, and pulling the baby off of the breast or removing the bottle before the baby is fully asleep.
+At first, this might mean just watching your baby as he or she starts to drift off, and pulling the baby off of the breast or removing the bottle before the baby is fully asleep.
 If your baby becomes distressed, you can continue holding or rocking for soothing.

 • Good Habit: Feed your baby during the night if they still need it.